5 Budget Travel Tips To Japan

-If you ever thought a trip to Japan is expensive, then U-don (you don’t) know Japan like we do!
-Read on for 5 tips to spare your wallet and have a budget friendly trip to the land of the Rising Sun.
+If you ever thought a trip to Japan is expensive, then U-don (you don’t) know Japan as we do!
+Read on for 5 tips to spare your wallet and have a budget-friendly trip to the land of the Rising Sun.

 1. JR Pass

 The one thing that most budget-friendly trips in Japan have in common - say hello to the Japan Rail (JR) Pass.
 The subway is Japan’s primary mode of public transport hence, getting a subway pass that allows you to travel both within and between major cities is a must-have.
 For those of us on a budget, it is best to get a JR Pass that is most worthwhile our money, in order to ensure we do not end up paying more than necessary.

 Most tourists might go for the Whole JR Pass which covers the whole of Japan’s railway network.
 However, with its hefty starting price of ¥29,100, this pass will only be worth its purchase if you intend to travel to different cities in different regions (eg. Tokyo in Kanto region and Osaka in Kansai region).
 Therefore, it’s definitely recommended to plan ahead which cities or areas of Japan you wish to visit before purchasing the different JR Passes.

 For us, it was an easy decision.
 We had a planned itinerary on where to travel to whilst in Osaka and so we decided to buy the Regional JR Kansai Pass which gave us unlimited travels onboard trains in the Kansai region only (which included major cities like Osaka, Nara, Kyoto, Hiroshima and Himeji).
 Plus, we wanted to experience the Nozomi Shinkansen travel experience from Osaka to Tokyo, and hence the regional pass was the pass for us.